 The Centers for Disease Control (CDC) in the United States is one of the leading government institutions in the world that focuses on the latest, evidence-based knowledge about autism and related disorders.
 The CDC only shares information that represents the consensus of the best experts, evidence that has resulted from independent scientific studies, and treatments that have been proven to be effective.
-When viewing the CDC website, you can be confident that you are viewing the latest and best information that exists about autism.
+The CDC’s website provides the latest and best information and research that exists on autism.

 Autism: See the Potential

 An informative and entertaining 8 1/2 minute video from Autism Ontario in Canada. video